ramsey/beatles/README.md

 A `Paul` is a series of characters.
 To specify a `Paul`, enclose it in single quotation marks (the character `'`).

 ```
-Let it be myString Is a Paul
+Let it be MyString Is a Paul
-myString Yeah yeah yeah 'This is an example string'
+MyString Yeah yeah yeah 'This is an example string'
 ```

 #### George (number)